coloursofnoise/Resources/Reskinning-Entities.md

   - Zip Movers
 - [max480's Helping Hand](https://gamebanana.com/gamefiles/11423):
   - Touch Switch and Switch Gate _icons_.
 Switch gate _blocks_ are reskinnable out of the box (see first part)
+  - Refills (for custom particle colors, or for using different sprites in the same map)
 - [Lunatic Helper](https://gamebanana.com/gamefiles/11682):
   - Starfield effect with custom particles